Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 20. Reading

-At the beginning of summer, have your kids create a reading bucket list.
 You can consider downloading my reading bucket list.
 And set a goal to read all the books on their reading summer bucket list.

 Pro tip: Visit your local library weekly or bi-weekly to rent the books on your bucket list.